 A strong foundation of any relationship begins with good communication.
 Don’t just rely on email and the reports your team sends to you on a daily basis.
 More than 90% of the time, we communicate in non-verbal ways.
 It’s important that you and your team can see each other’s gestures and facial expressions, and hear one another’s tone of voice when you’re in a meeting.

-The quality of your communication process has great impact on your relationship.
-When you're discussing something important, make sure you exchange ideas with clarity and substance.
+The quality of your communication process has a great impact on your relationship.
+When you’re discussing something important, make sure you exchange ideas with clarity and substance.
 Encourage your outsourcing partner to be proactive in providing feedback and sharing their ideas to further improve processes.

-#4 Let your service provider-partner manage your short-term objectives while you take care of long-term-goals.
+#4 Let your service provider-partner manage your short-term objectives while you take care of long-term goals.

 Your outsourcing strategy will have both long-term and short-term objectives.
 Let your service provider-partner worry about the small stuff while you take care of the bigger tasks that add more value to your business.

 Establish a collaborative relationship from the beginning.
 Your long-term goals may be dependent on some of your short-term goals.
 Make sure your outsourcing partner is on the same page as you.
 Don’t assume or make guesses.
 Don’t leave the room until you’re sure everyone understood what they’re supposed to do and when they’re expected to finish their tasks.

 Divide the activities and responsibilities between you and your partner.
 Classify them by operational, functional and strategic levels.
 Specify whether the duties and tasks stated will be accomplished by you, your provider-partner, or by both of you.